otrv4/otrv4/otrv4.md

 Type 7: Extra symmetric key
   If you wish to use the extra symmetric key, compute it yourself as outlined in the section "Extra symmetric key".
-Then send this 'type 7 TLV' to your peer to indicate that you'd like to use the extra symmetric key for something.
+Then send this type 7 TLV to your peer to indicate that you'd like to use the extra symmetric key for something.
 The value of the TLV begins with a 4-byte indication of what this symmetric key will be used for (file transfer, voice encryption, etc).
 After that, the